fuzzylabs/matcha/README.md

 * A way to track experiments
 * A way to deploy and serve models

-The current version of `matcha` provisions the above with the single command, using sensible defaults for the infrastructure.
+The current version of `matcha` provisions the above with a single command, using sensible defaults for the infrastructure.

-There are more components that could be added here, for example, managing and versioning datasets, the management of models (registration and governance), and monitoring models.
+More components could be added here, for example, managing and versioning datasets, managing models (registration and governance), and monitoring models.
 Adding all of these is on our roadmap.

 `matcha` uses open source to solve this problem.